Now that you’ve decided to take the leap and live out your theme park adventures alone, it’s time to make the most of your trip.

 However, there are moments when I want to reach out to others in the park, but the introvert inside of me has to push through my own self-limiting thoughts and strike up a conversation.

-If this sounds like you, then learn how to socialize to when traveling by yourself here!
+Read NEXT: How to talk to people when traveling by yourself here!

 How Do You Plan Your Day at a Theme Park Alone?